Seeed-Studio/wiki-documents/docs/How_to_choos_A_Gas_Sensor.md

 # How to Choose A Gas Sensor
 ---
-title: How to Choose A Gas Sensor
+name: How to Choose A Gas Sensor
 category: Tutorial
 oldwikiname:  How to Choose A Gas Sensor
 prodimagename: